 The following Employment guidance note provides comprehensive and up to date legal information covering:

-An employee is entitled to a redundancy payment when he is dismissed by reason of redundancy.
+An employee is entitled to a redundancy payment when they are dismissed by reason of redundancy.

 A worker is entitled to a redundancy payment when:

-he has been continuously employed for not less than two years
+they have been continuously employed for not less than two years at the ‘relevant date’ (see: The 'relevant date' and Period of continuous employment below)

-An employee may also claim a statutory redundancy payment if he is laid off (as defined) or is put on short-time working (as defined) for a specified number of weeks.
-For further information, see Practice Note: Redundancy payments for lay-offs and short time.
+An employee may also claim a statutory redundancy payment if they are laid off (as defined), or are put on short-time working (as defined) for a specified number of weeks.
+For further guidance, see Practice Note: Redundancy payments for lay-offs and short time.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.